Return to school information

 What are the transport procedures if my child comes to school on the bus?

 Transport staff should have been in contact by now to update transport arrangements.
 If you do not have confirmed information relating to your child’s transport arrangements, please contact transport directly.
-Timings of drop off and collection may have changed.
-Please be aware that this is not co-ordinated by school and we are unable to answer questions in this area.
+Parent shave been made aware of timings of drop off and collection.
+Please be aware that this is not co-ordinated by school, and we are unable to answer questions in this area.

-Buses will arrive in controlled and timed groups and pupils will be taken, by appropriate staff, to their classes.
+Buses will arrive in controlled and timed groups and pupils will be taken to their classes.

-The arrival and drop off times will need to be closely adhered to by Parents/Carers and Local Authority transport vehicles, to allow us to minimise the time pupils have contact with others outside their school bubbles.
+The arrival and drop off times will need to be closely adhered to by Parents/Carers and Local Authority transport vehicles, to ensure controlled arrival and departure from school for pupils.

 What are the procedures for parent drop-off and pick up?